 It’s possible to download Signal on numerous devices, and sometimes you can even install two Signal apps on the same device.
 For example, many newer Samsung Galaxy devices support a feature called Secure Folder, which will allow you to have a secondary Signal installation on the same device.
 However, this is not available on all smartphones.
 Likewise, there are apps for creating secondary app “clones,” but we can’t speak to how secure they are.
 The most reliable option is to use a secondary device.

 You can set up Signal on all of the following devices, using Wi-Fi (no phone plan needed):

 Whichever type of secondary mobile device you use, we recommend using a device you can keep long-term.
 While there is a Signal desktop app, it must be linked to the mobile app, so you should hold onto your mobile device.

-If you use a smartphone or an iPod, the registration process is already familiar to you.
+If you use a smartphone, the registration process is already familiar to you.
 The only difference is that you’ll now set up Signal with a secondary phone number.